-No need to wait for mushroom season to serve this Spanish dish.
-Button mushrooms (also known as ‘champignons‘) would always turn out great.
+There is no need for you to wait for the mushroom season to enjoy this Spanish dish.
+Button mushrooms (also known as champignons) would always turn out great.

 Pair this with grilled meat and some wine, and you’re good to go.